 Cusco is a magic city, full of history in every street giving us an idea about how the Inca’s empire was thousands of years ago.
 There are many places to visit, but we are going to talk about the top 5 attractions of Cusco that you should visit; otherwise, your trip will not be complete.

-One of the new seven wonders, Machu Picchu is a stone citadel that was discover in 1911 by Hiram Bingham.
-Anyone, just arriving there, can feel an extraordinary energy surrounding the entire place.
+One of the new seven wonders, Machu Picchu is a stone citadel that was discovered in 1911 by Hiram Bingham.
+Anyone, just arriving there, can feel extraordinary energy surrounding the entire place.
 The citadel was the palace of the first Inca’s emperor and at the same time was used as a religious sanctuary; some stone builds are incomplete but still conserve their perfection.
-If you can stay more than one day in Machu Picchu, you should visit “Aguas Calientes” (Hot water) and take a good and relaxing bath, at the same day you can take a tour thought this beautiful city and enjoy the nature.
+If you can stay more than one day in Machu Picchu, you should visit “Aguas Calientes” (Hot water) and take a good and relaxing bath, on the same day you can take a tour through this beautiful city and enjoy the nature.

-Not so far of Cusco city, you can see one of the best places that show the Inca’s architecture.
-From Sacsayhuaman is possible to see the entire city and take extraordinary pictures, overall at afternoon.
+Not so far from Cusco city, you can see one of the best places that show the Inca’s architecture.
+From Sacsayhuaman is possible to see the entire city and take extraordinary pictures, overall in the afternoon.
 It’s advisable to take a tour early, then you can have time to see better all the landscape.

-Just an hour from the city, is the most beautiful valley with a great weather.
-The sacred valley is formed by Calca, Lamay, Pisac, Urubamba and Ollantaytambo, the nature and Inca’s streets are the main attractions.
-Pisac and Ollantaytambo have Inca’s ruins that are pretty visited by many tourists; in Pisac you should visit the artisanal market and buy some souvenirs.
+Just an hour from the city is the most beautiful valley with great weather.
+The sacred valley is formed by Calca, Lamay, Pisac, Urubamba, and Ollantaytambo, nature, and Inca’s streets are the main attractions.
+Pisac and Ollantaytambo have Inca’s ruins that are pretty visited by many tourists; in Pisac, you should visit the artisanal market and buy some souvenirs.